andregri/CKAD/ingress/README.md

 At this point, if you access http://myapp.localdev.me:8080/, you should see NGINX default page.

 Note that localdev.me points to localhost!
-See [here](https://mxtoolbox.com/SuperTool.aspx?action=a%3ademo.localdev.me&run=toolpage).
+See [Stackoverflow question](https://stackoverflow.com/questions/70531119/why-do-i-have-to-edit-etc-hosts-just-sometimes-when-using-nginx-ingress-control) and [dns](https://mxtoolbox.com/SuperTool.aspx?action=a%3ademo.localdev.me&run=toolpage).

 ## What I've learned